Dalexander62/BackEndProject/README.md

 First, I created a list of features for my app and prioritised them using the MoSCow method, and put the features required for the application to meet the minimum viable product under the must have column.

-In order to manage my project, I used Jira Software to create an Agile Scrum Board.
-I used this to create User stories, Epics, and tasks based on the features I wanted my application to have.
-I provided each of these epics, user stories and tasks with story point estimates to help me judge how much work I had remaining.
+In order to manage my project I used Jira Software (link is above) to create an Agile Scrum Board.
+I used this to create User stories, Epics, and Tasks based on the features I wanted my application to have.
+I also provided them with story point estimations to judge the importance.

 ## Version Control

 I used GitHub as a Version Control System for this application.
-I created two public repositories one for the backend code and one for the frontend code.
-I created branches off the develop branch in order to track and manage changes to my code, whilst ensuring that I always maintained a working version which I could go back to if needed.
+I created two public repositories one for the back-end code and one for the front-end code.
+I created branches off the develop branch in order to track and manage changes to my code, whilst ensuring that I always maintained a working version.

-(Unable to upload network graphs)
+(please see network graph within repo)

 ### Databases and Postman